radiantearth/stac-spec/extensions/instrument/README.md

 related products.
 Additionally, the Aqua satellite is technically part of the A-Train constellation and Terra is not part of a constellation, but these combine to form the logical collection referred to as MODIS.

-**mision** is the name of the mission or campaign for collecting data.
+**mission** is the name of the mission or campaign for collecting data.
 This could be a discrete set of data collections over a period of time (such as collecting drone imagery), or could be a set of tasks of related tasks from a satellite data collection.

 Example: